Folliculitis

 Common treatment modalities include:

-• Topical Antibiotics or Antifungals: For mild cases, our providers may prescribe topical antibiotics or antifungal creams to address bacterial or fungal infections causing folliculitis.
+• Topical Antibiotics or Antifungals: For mild cases, we may prescribe topical antibiotics or antifungal creams to target the bacterial or fungal infections causing folliculitis.

-• Oral Medications: In more severe or recurrent cases, oral antibiotics or antifungal medications may be recommended to target the infection from within.
+• Oral Medications: In more severe or recurrent cases, oral antibiotics or antifungal medications may be recommended to treat the infection from within.

-• Corticosteroids: Topical or oral corticosteroids can alleviate inflammation and reduce redness and itching associated with folliculitis.
+• Corticosteroids: Topical or oral corticosteroids help alleviate inflammation, reducing redness and itching associated with folliculitis.

-• Laser Therapy: Dermatologists may utilize laser therapy to target and destroy hair follicles affected by chronic or recurrent folliculitis.
+• Laser Therapy: Our dermatologists may use laser therapy to target and destroy hair follicles, preventing further outbreaks of chronic or recurrent folliculitis.